juhanikataja/blogtest/_posts/core-concepts.md

 ## Jobs

-One can also do a run-to-completion pods called *Jobs*.
-Conceptually they are related to ReplicationControllers in the sense that they too define pod template that is to be run.
-However, *Jobs* are not restarted when the they finish.
+*Jobs* are in a sense run-to-completion Pods, except that they operate on the same level as ReplicationControllers, in a sense that they too define template for pod to be launched instead of directly describing the pod.
+The difference is, however, that *Jobs* are not restarted when they finish.

 ```yaml
 apiVersion: batch/v1